 And now the bad news: You have to enter a registry key.

-Set-GPRegistryValue -Name "ScreenSaverTimeOut" -Key "HKCU\Software\Policies\Microsoft\Windows\Control Panel\Desktop" -ValueName ScreenSaveTimeOut -Type DWord -Value 900
+Set-GPRegistryValue -Name "ScreenSaverTimeOut" -Key "HKCU\Software\Policies\Microsoft\Windows\Control Panel\Desktop" -ValueName ScreenSaveTimeOut -Type String -Value 900

 Link the GPO to an Organizational Unit / Domain / Site